Bad Bunny's Upcoming Super Bowl Performance Almost Ruined Mia McClain's Wedding

 Despite the criticism, the 30-year-old continues to dominate global music.
 His 2025 album "DeBÍ TiRAR MáS FOToS" blends Puerto Rican genres like salsa, bomba, and plena with deep cultural and family themes.

 His earlier projects — "El Último Tour Del Mundo," the first all-Spanish-language album to top the Billboard 200, and "Un Verano Sin Ti," Spotify's most-streamed album ever — cemented his legacy as one of the most influential Latin artists in history.
-He's also crossed into Hollywood, with credits in "Bullet Train," "Caught Stealing," and "Happy Gilmore 2."
+He has also crossed into Hollywood, with credits in "Bullet Train," "Caught Stealing," and "Happy Gilmore 2."

 Bad Bunny attends Columbia Pictures' "Caught Stealing" premiere at Regal Union Square in New York City on August 26, 2025 | Source: Getty Images